James M. Nederlander Theatre

-Opened in 1926 on the site of the tragic Iroquois (later the Colonial) Theatre, and seating over 3,200, this was Balaban & Katz' first new Loop movie palace since the opening of the Chicago Theatre in 1921.
-Opening day at the Oriental Theatre included popular bandleader Paul Ash (who moved to the Oriental from B & K’s McVickers) presenting two musical reviews “Insultin' the Sultan” and “Harem-Scarem”.
-Movies with Joan Crawford and Harry Langdon were the first two to appear on the screen.
+Opened May 8, 1926 on the site of the tragic Iroquois (later the Colonial) Theatre, and seating over 3,200, this was Balaban & Katz' first new Loop movie palace since the opening of the Chicago Theatre in 1921.
+Opening day at the Oriental Theatre included popular bandleader Paul Ash (who moved to the Oriental Theatre from B & K’s McVickers Theatre) presenting two musical reviews “Insultin' the Sultan” and “Harem-Scarem”.
+Harry Langdon in “Tramp, Tramp, Tramp” was the first movie to appear on the screen.
 Originally, ushers and other B & K employees wore costumes inspired by the “Arabian Nights”.
 The Oriental Theatre was equipped with a Wurlitzer 4 manual 20 Ranks theatre organ.

-The Oriental Theatre, which stands on Randolph Street between State and Dearborn Streets, was for many years, in addition to live stage shows and movies, also one of Chicago’s premier destinations for live jazz performances by many of the greats of the era, including frequent performer Duke Ellington.
+The Oriental Theatre, which stands on W. Randolph Street between N. State Street and N. Dearborn Street, was for many years, in addition to live stage shows and movies, also one of Chicago’s premier destinations for live jazz performances by many of the greats of the era, including frequent performer Duke Ellington.

 Shuttered for over 15 years, the Oriental Theatre was magnificently restored to its original exotic and over-the-top Indian-Indochinese style appearance in 1996 and reopened in 1998 as the Ford Center for the Performing Arts Oriental Theatre.
-The theater is now host to live Broadway stage productions.
+The theatre is now host to live Broadway stage productions.
 On February 12, 2019 the theatre was renamed James M. Nederlander Theatre.

 The Oriental Theatre was added to the National Register of Historic Places in 1978.